CodeShayk/SourceFlow.Net/README.md

 * 🧱 Clean Architecture

 ### Concept
-- `Aggregate` wraps the root entity to manage changes to the root aggregate by publishing commands.
+- `Aggregate` wraps the root aggregate entity that you wish to manage changes by publishing commands.
-- `Saga` is a long running transaction and subscribes to `commands` to manage the actual updates to root aggregate within the domain bounded context.
-- Saga basically `orchestrates` the success and failure flows to `update` the `state` of `root aggregate` accordingly.
-- Saga can also publish `commands` to `itself` or `other` saga's.
-- Saga can be defined to raise `events` when handling commands.
+- `Saga` is a long running transaction that subscribes to `commands` to apply actual updates to root aggregate within the domain bounded context.
+Saga basically `orchestrates` the success and failure flows to `update` the `state` of `root aggregate` accordingly.
+Saga can also publish `commands` to `itself` or `other` saga's.
+Saga can be defined to raise `events` when handling commands.
 - `Events` are published to `subscribers`.
-- There are two subscribers to event - ie. i. `Aggregates` ii. `Views`
+There are two subscribers to event - ie. i. `Aggregates` ii. `Views`
 - `Aggregate` subscribe to `events` to manage `changes` to root aggregate based upon `external` stimulus. ie. changes in any saga workflow
 - `View` subscribe to `events` to `write` data to `view model`, views source `transformed` data for viewers. ie. `UI` could read data from view model (with eventual consistency).